-60 .
-This Agreement enters into force from the dat performance by the Parties of the obligations as , 61 .
-In case the Grant falls under the Grant audit or Project audit scope, the Grant Agreement remains valid until the Grant audit report or the Project audit report is finalized and accepted by final recipient.
-Ar rticle XX - Language and Copies 62 nglish and Uzbek languages.
-In the event of any ambiguity or age versions, the English version shall prevail.
-Each Party shall the same legal effect.
-WITNESS WHEREOF, this Agreement is duly forth below. executed by each Party or its legal representative as of the date Pa rties: C Official Stamp and signature: Official Stamp and signature: Ministry of Higher Education, Science and annovations of the Republic of Uzbekistan Head of the Grantee Signature: Principal Investigator Name and Title (registration address) BIN IIC BIC, Beneficiary code (bank name) Г Pate: Date:
+- 64. This Agreement enters into force from the date of signing and is valid until year and full performance by the Parties of the obligations accepted in accordance with the Agreement. - 65.
+In case the Matching Grant falls under the Grant audit or Project audit scope, the Grant Agreement remains valid until the Grant audit report, or the Project audit report is finalized and accepted by the final recipient.

+Article XXI - Language and Copies

+66. The Grant Agreement shall be executed in English and Uzbek languages.
+In the event of any ambiguity or conflict between the English and Uzbek language versions, the English version shall prevail.
+Each Party shall hold one (1) original, each of which shall have the same legal effect.

+IN WITNESS WHEREOF, this Agreement is duly executed by each Party or its legal representative as of the date set forth below.

+Parties:

+Official Stamp and signature:

+Official Stamp and signature:

+Ministry of Higher Education, Science and Innovations of the Republic of Uzbekistan Head of the Grantee

+Signature:

+Chief Executive Officer Name and Title

+(registration address)

+BIN

+IIC

+BIC , Beneficiary code

+(bank name)

+Date:

+Date: